 This sturdy double-ender was originally designed as a couple’s world cruiser — a boat that could be taken anywhere in the world.
 More than 600 T37s have been built since the 1970s.
 Gyatso has a cutter rig (pictured left) with a fully-battened mainsail and two foresails: a self-tending staysail and a Yankee.
 Both are roller-furling.
 Gyatso is outfitted with a 30 hp Yanmar diesel engine.
 We are the fourth owners.

 Gyatso (pronounced “ghi-yah-tso”) is the Tibetan word for “ocean.”
-One of the most common question we were asked about our boat’s name was, “What do the Tibetans know about oceans?”
+One of the most common questions we were asked about our boat’s name was, “What do the Tibetans know about oceans?”
 This gave David the opportunity to explain that the term is also used by Tibetans to describe the concept of vastness.
 He usually added, “Gyatso Rinpoche is the title that Tibetans use for His Holiness the Dalai Lama.”
 The Tibetan title means “vast or precious ocean of compassion.”

 While trying to create positive thought forms about cruising full-time, David always attached the name Gyatso to the boat he would sail away in someday.
 “When we bought our Tayana 37, we decided it was just the right name for the boat of our dreams,” says Lisa.
 After renaming the boat, the couple invited two senior monks from the JaLing Tibetan Buddhist Cultural Center in Baltimore, MD, to perform a naming ceremony and give blessings for safe passage.